globbestael/DedupEndNote/README.md

 If two records get 5 YES answers, they are considered duplicates.
 Only the first record of a set of duplicate records is copied to the output file.

+### Enrich the records
-Moreover: When writing the output file, the following fields can be changed:
+When writing the output file (except in Mark Mode), the following fields can be changed:

   * Author (AU):
     * if the (only) author is "Anonymous", the author is omitted